Chypre Gouvernement Profil 2008

 Fête de l'Indépendance

-16 Aoüt 1960 (from UK); note - Turkish Cypriots proclaimed self-rule on 13 Février 1975 and independence in 1983, but these proclamations are only recognized by Turkey
+16 Aoüt 1960 (from the UK); note - Turkish Cypriots proclaimed self-rule on 13 Février 1975 and independence in 1983, but these proclamations are recognized only by Turkey

 Fête nationale